 - Unsafe banisters or railings

 - A lack of fencing

 - Poor security

 The best way to find out whether your slip and fall accident may have been caused by property owner negligence is to find and understand all of the facts surrounding your case:

 - Was your injury and accident caused by a hazard on the property that you were on?

 - Did the property owner know about the hazard that caused your injury?

 - Should he or she have known?

 - Did the property owner or any of his or her employees do anything to fix it?

-Get answers about your slip and fall injury – get started today by calling 404-991-5950 or by filling out our contact form.
+Get answers about your slip and fall injury – get started today by calling 404-991-5950 to schedule a consultation with an experienced slip and fall attorney, or fill out our contact form.